geoadmin/service-control/README.md

 Now you can start the server with `make serve-debug`.
 The bootup will wait with the execution until the debugger is attached, which can most easily done by hitting F5.

-#### Attach debugger to the tests

-The same process described above can be used to debug tests.
-Simply run `make test-debug`, they will then wait until the debugger is attached.

 #### Run tests from within vs code